foundry-vtt-community/wiki.js/development/api.md

 3. **API Interactions** - Individual api methods and properties should be documented here.
 Do not document every method or property the way the official docs do, instead focus on the parts which are most likely to be useful.
 4. **Specific Use Cases** - Snippets for accomplishing specific goals related to the API concept being explored.
 These snippets might require the use of several methods or properties strung together.
 5. **Troubleshooting** - Any common errors that are easy to run into should be documented as well as some common reasons why the error might be appearing.

+Each heading level 2 section should have a horizontal rule between them.

+Other sections can be appended to the end of the document as deemed necessary.

 ### Stubs